Shlok-Bhakta/yapper/README.md

 ---

-Thank you for coming to my TED Talk! 🎤
+Thank you for coming to my TED Talk! 🎤 and again, thank you to [SeungheonOh](https://github.com/SeungheonOh) for helping me out!